 Policy 1.2.2-b established clear direction for the ULDC.
-Strategies include a balancing and mixing of land uses, various methods of improving vehicular and pedestrian circulation including transitsupportive measures, provisions for formbased regulation, incentives for additional density and intensity, workforce housing civic/ requirements, necessary public/ institutional and public open space This policy affords the characteristics.
+Strategies include a balancing and mixing of land uses, various methods of improving vehicular and pedestrian circulation including transitsupportive measures, provisions for formbased regulation, incentives for additional density and intensity, workforce housing requirements, necessary civic/ public/ institutional and public open space characteristics.
+This policy affords the County a chance to explore and